-2019: Made his first career NFL start at tight end in Week 2...Has totaled 16 receptions for 142 yards with four touchdowns...Ranks first in the NFL among rookie tight ends with four touchdowns in 2019.
+2019: Made his first career NFL start at tight end in Week 2...Has totaled 14 receptions for $\overline{134}$ yards with three touchdowns...Ranks first in the NFL among rookie tight ends with three touchdowns through Week 10.

 College: Played in 49 games during his four-year career at LSU and made 32 starts...Totaled 52 receptions for 629 yards with six touchdowns...Ranks seventh in program history for most receptions (52) and tied for fourth for most touchdowns (six) by a tight end...In 2018, started all 13 games and recorded 22 receptions for 272 yards with two touchdowns...Started at tight end for the final 26 games of his career and was named a permanent team captain as senior.